‘Limited edition’ or a case of trade mark use it or lose it?

 Baldwins is experienced and able to advise on all of your trade mark enquiries, including applications, registrations and maintaining these registrations effectively, please contact a Baldwins representative.

-This article was written with assistance from Vicky Mullins.
+This article was written by Rachel McDonald and Vicky Mullins.

 Section 66(1)(a) of the Trade Marks Act 2002